Size - Stellar Mass Relation and Morphology of Quiescent Galaxies at $z\geq3$ in Public $JWST$ Fields: Morphological Properties

 \subsection{Axis Ratio}

-The observed axis ratio of each galaxy projected to the images depends on its inclination angle, but by taking the median and removing the effect from the inclination angle, we trace the intrinsic shape of the sample.
-The median axis ratio in F277W is $q=0.61_{-0.09}^{+0.12}$ and $q=0.78_{-0.20}^{+0.04}$ for $UVJ$-selected and $NUVUVJ$-selected sample, respectively.
-They are again obtained from bootstrapping, as for the median value of the S\'ersic index (Section \ref{sec:n}).
-The $NUVUVJ$-selected sample has a higher median value than that of the $UVJ$-selected sample, though with a notably larger uncertainty.
+The observed axis ratio of each galaxy projected to the images depends on its inclination angle, but we can trace the intrinsic shape of the sample by taking the median and removing the effect from the inclination angle.
+We find that the median axis ratio in F277W is $q=0.61_{-0.09}^{+0.12}$ and $q=0.78_{-0.20}^{+0.04}$ for $UVJ$-selected and $NUVUVJ$-selected sample, respectively.
+These values and uncertainties are again obtained from bootstrapping, as for the median value of the S\'ersic index (Section \ref{sec:n}).
+The $NUVUVJ$-selected sample has a higher median value than the $UVJ$-selected sample, though with a notably larger uncertainty.
 Figure \ref{fig:q} shows the individual values of our sample as a function of their redshift and the median value for $2.8< z \leq3.3$ and $3.3<z<4.6$ sample.
 We do not see any significant dependence of the axis ratio on either the redshift or the stellar mass.
-Our median values are in good agreement with the measurement of quiescent galaxies at $z<3$ \citep[e.g.,][]{2012ApJS..203...24V,2015ApJ...808L..29S,2021MNRAS.501.2659L}.
-At $z\geq3$, \citet{2021ApJ...908L..35E} derive the axis ratio of four quiescent galaxies based on the HST/F160W images.
-Their median ($q\sim0.5-0.7$) is also consistent with ours.
+Our median values are in good agreement with the measurement of quiescent galaxies at $z<3$ \citep[e.g.,][]{2012ApJS..203...24V,2015ApJ...808L..29S,2021MNRAS.501.2659L} and at $z\sim3-4$ \citep{2015ApJ...808L..29S,2021ApJ...908L..35E}.
 Coupled with the median S\'ersic index, these values provide further evidence that the majority of quiescent galaxies have bulge-like structures as early as $z\sim4$.